 The Center for Global Engagement (CGE), the Office of International Programs and the International Student Office all support international awareness.
-The CGE organizes programs and activities designed to promote awareness of international issues.
-In FY 2013, the CGE inaugurated the Martin Luther King Conference and Lecture Series and the Kwame Nkrumah Conference and Lecture Series.
-In addition, the CGE hosts an international week event each year.
-The Office of International Programs has been expanding study abroad opportunities.
-The University is also focusing on making the transition easier for international students.
-The Student Affairs division created an International Student office four years ago to serve as the one-stop-shop for these students and to bring international student concerns to the University's attention.
-These offices played an important role in welcoming a large number of foreign students entering in fall 2013.
+The CGE and Office of International Programs organize programs and activities designed to promote awareness of international issues.
+In FY 2014, the CGE hosted a lecture on comparisons between Dr. Martin Luther King, Jr. and President Nelson R. Mandela as well as "Toward the Communal State in Venezuela: A Look Inside the Bolivarian Revolution."
+In addition, the CGE continues to host an international week event each year and support faculty development abroad.

-To support sensitivity to Lesbian, Gay, Bisexual & Transgender issues, BSU established the Lesbian, Gay, Bisexual, and Transgender, Queer, Intersex and Allies (LGBTQIA) Resource Center in 2012.
-The LGBTQIA is the first of its kind at a Historically Black Institution.
-The Center's mission is to foster an environment that is open, safe and inclusive for people of all sexualities and gender identities.
-The Center provides resources for anyone who is interested in learning about LGBTQIA issues and concerns.
+The University continued activities focused on making the transition easier for international students.
+The Student Affairs division, International Student Office serves as the one-stop-shop for these students and to bring international student concerns to the University's attention.
+These offices played an important role in welcoming a large number of foreign students entering in fall 2013 and fall 2014.

-The Resource Center works with faculty, staff and students to increase awareness and affirmation of LGBTQIA individuals to reduce discrimination and harassment based on sexual orientation and gender identity.
+To support sensitivity to Lesbian, Gay, Bisexual & Transgender issues, BSU established the Gender and Sexual Diversities Resource Center in 2012.
+The Center was the first of its kind at a Historically Black Institution.
+Its mission is to foster an environment that is open, safe and inclusive for people of all sexualities and gender identities.
+The Center works with faculty, staff and students to increase awareness and affirmation of LGBTQIA individuals to reduce discrimination and harassment based on sexual orientation and gender identity.
 In addition, the center collaborates with faculty, staff, and students to develop programs to promote knowledge and awareness.
-The LGBT Resource Center collaborates with the Gay-Straight Alliance at BSU and other organizations on campus to develop programs, workshops, and activities to raise campus awareness about LGBT concerns.
+The Resource Center collaborates with the Gay-Straight Alliance at BSU and other organizations on campus to develop programs, workshops, and activities to raise campus awareness about LGBT concerns.
 The Resource Center maintains a collection of LGBTQIA resource materials (books and pamphlets) for use by the University community.
-The LGBTQIA Resource Center is a safe space for LGBTIQ students, faculty, staff and their allies.
+The Center provides resources for anyone who is interested in learning about LGBTQIA issues and concerns.